Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 When driving, why do I hear a knocking sound?

-Do you hear banging sounds coming from under your car?
-Does it happen when you slow down, speed up, stop, or just let the engine run?
-No matter why, you can make it better.
+Do you hear pounding from the base of your vehicle?
+Does it happen while you’re going slow, going fast, stopping, or letting the engine idle?
+You can improve things regardless of the cause.
 Some problems can be fixed more efficiently and for less money than others.

 If you hear a knocking sound from under your car, you may have